myusuf3/delorean/docs/quickstart.rst

    if no ``start`` or ``timezone`` value is specified start is assumed to be localized UTC object.
 If timezone is provided a normalized UTC to the correct timezone.

-Now in the case where a timezone is provided and a naive stop value is provided you can see why the follow error occurs if you take into account the above note.
+Now in the case where a naive stop value is provided you can see why the follow error occurs if you take into account the above note.

     >>> for stop in stops(freq=delorean.DAILY, timezone="US/Eastern", stop=d2):    print stop
     ...